Lied vom Hürnen Seyfrid: Summary

 Seyfrid (or Sewfrid), son of king Sigmund, is sent away from his father's court due to his bad behavior.
 He comes across a smith in a village who takes him as his apprentice, but Seyfrid destroys the anvil with his sword and abuses the other apprentices and the smith himself.
 The smith therefore sends Seyfrid to a lone linden tree under the pretense that the boy will meet a charcoal burner there.
 In reality, the smith has sent Seyfrid to the linden tree because a dragon lives next to it, and the smith hopes that the dragon will kill the boy.
 Seyfrid, however, kills the dragon easily and then, looking for the charcoal burner, wanders into a forest where he encounters many dragons in a clearing.
 Seyfrid rips up trees and throws them at the dragons, trapping them.
 He finally finds the charcoal burner, and with his help he lights the trees over the dragons, killing them.
 Their horned (that is, impenetrable) skin melts from the heat and flows as a small stream.
 Seyfrid sticks his finger into it and realizes that it causes his own skin to harden, so he smears the molten horned-skin over himself, covering everywhere except between his shoulder blades.
 Later, the poem tells us, Seyfrid will go to the court of King Gybich in Worms, to marry Gybich's daughter Kriemhild.
 He will also find the treasure that Nibelung, king of the dwarfs, had hidden away in a mountain for his sons.
 Because of this treasure there was a great slaughter among the Huns, which only Dietrich von Bern and Hildebrand survived.

 Dragon abducts Kriemhild

 In Worms, meanwhile, king Gybich rules with his three sons Gunther, Gyrnot, and Hagen, along with his daughter Kriemhild.
-One day a dragon appears, seizes the girl and flies away with her (to the its lair, in the "rock" or mountain).
+One day a dragon appears, seizes the girl and flies away with her (to its lair, in the "rock" or mountain).
 The dragon does not mistreat Kriemhild, however, laying his head in her lap.
 On the Easter after four years of captivity, the dragons transforms into a man's shape for a day, and describes her lot.
 He will never grant permission for her to see her family again, and he will keep her by his side in dragon-form for another five years, after which the curse on him will break and he will regain the form of a handsome youth.
 After this he shall deflower her and make her his bride, taking her away with him to hell.